atlonglastkibet/Hits-Radio-Spotify-Project/README.md

 ### Recommendations
 - Fine tuning the search algorithm to improve accuracy.
-- Bundling the application into a web application so it can run autonomously, along with a GUI for user interaction.
+- Bundling the application into a web application so it can run autonomously, along with a GUI for user interaction.(Update: I've added Streamlit that could run on the web)
 - Adding osuport for more radio stations,allowing users to chose from their favourite raadio station.
 - Error handling and action logging for easy debugging and troubleshooting.